-How secure are the WCLC’s Game System and Processes?
+How secure are the WCLC’s Game System and processes?

 WCLC Game System procedures are carried out in strict accordance with established security standards to ensure the integrity of our system and processes.

-- Independent third-party Auditors play a significant role during every draw and act as the public's eyes and ears in the draw process.
+- Independent third-party auditors play a significant role during every draw and act as the public's eyes and ears in the draw process.

-- Once sales for the current draw are closed at game break, all tickets registered in the central Game System for that draw are copied to a file and that file is transferred to an Independent Control System - a system separate from the Game System and is under the exclusive control of the Auditors.
-As an additional control, the Auditors receive a separate disc containing the ticket information that was loaded onto the Independent Control System.
+- Once sales for the current draw are closed at game break, all tickets registered in the central Game System for that draw are copied to a file and that file is transferred to an Independent Control System - a system separate from the game system and is under the exclusive control of the auditors.
+As an additional control, the auditors receive a separate disc containing the ticket information that was loaded onto the Independent Control System.

-- Immediately after the draw has been completed, the winning numbers that were drawn are entered in both the Game System and Independent Control System in order to identify the winners in each prize category for that particular draw.
+- Immediately after the draw has been completed, the winning numbers that were drawn are entered in both the Game System and Independent Control System to identify the winners in each prize category for that particular draw.

 - The results from both systems are then compared to ensure that the results are identical.
-The Auditors verify that the results are identical.
+The auditors verify that the results are identical.

 - Several layers of security are in place to monitor Game System activity at all times - including during draw procedures.

 All draws for national and regional games occur using Random Number Generator (RNG) software on stand-alone computerized draw machines.
 RNG software streamlines the draws while maintaining security, reliability, speed and the ability to audit results.